ZetaRet/express-react-example1/README.md

 ## Setup

-Check the `setup.md` of [nest-react-factory-example1](https://github.com/ZetaRet/nest-react-factory-example1/) and proceed with the current `setup.md` for each new installation.
+Check the `setup` of [nest-react-factory-example1](https://github.com/ZetaRet/nest-react-factory-example1/) and proceed with the current `setup.md` for each new installation.

 ## Technology